JasonPrendergast/CMSToy2013-php/README.md

 # CMSToy2013-php
-This shows JQuery and php.
-Old now deprecated SQL connection.
+This shows JQuery and php using old now deprecated SQL connection.